khulnasoft/khulnasoft/doc/admin/observability/alerts.md

 **Next steps**

-- This indicates a bug in Sourcegraph, please [open an issue](https://github.com/khulnasoft/khulnasoft/issues/new/choose).
+- This indicates a bug in Khulnasoft, please [open an issue](https://github.com/khulnasoft/khulnasoft/issues/new/choose).
 - Learn more about the related dashboard panel in the [dashboards reference](./dashboards.md#frontend-search-codeintel-alert-user-suggestions).
 - **Silence this alert:** If you are aware of this alert and want to silence notifications for it, add the following to your site configuration and set a reminder to re-evaluate the alert: